limafresh/Brushshe/README.md

 ### Eraser
 Removing excess with an eraser.
 ### Background
-You can choose the background color..
+You can choose the background color.
 ### Stickers
 You can add stickers and resize them.
 All sticker images are drawn by me or created by AI.
 ### Text